-- C. Outline the needs of the rural community, how the rural community participated in identifying the need, and how network partners will address the unmet needs to serve and benefit the rural community. - D. Describe gaps in the existing health care system and activities that the network will perform to fill those gaps (i.e., personnel, service delivery needs, shared resources, etc.).

-E. Explain how a Network Planning Grant award would address unmet needs.
+- C. Outline the needs of the rural community, how the rural community participated in identifying the need and/or focus area, and how the network members will address the unmet needs to serve and benefit the rural community. - D. Describe gaps in the existing health care system and activities that the network will perform to fill those gaps (i.e., personnel, service delivery needs, shared resources, etc.). - E. Explain how a Network Planning Grant award would assist in the development of a formal network intended to address unmet community needs.
 Describe the need for creating a network to address the identified area(s) of focus.
-Demonstrate the need for federal funding to support network planning grant activities.
+Demonstrate the need for federal funding to support network planning activities.

-Health Equity
+Health Equity (All applicants)

-- F. Describe the target population and any subpopulations who are historically underserved, including those who suffer from poorer health outcomes, health disparities, and other inequalities.
-These populations include but are not limited to: low-income populations, the elderly, infants, adolescents, racial and ethnic minority populations, LGBTQ+ populations, and rural populations with special health care needs (the full definition of underserved communities is available in Appendix B: Common Definitions). - G. Describe how the network will improve equity in the local health care environment. - H. Document the socio-cultural determinants of health and health disparities impacting the population or communities.
-Use and cite demographic data when possible to support the information. - METHODOLOGY -- Corresponds to Section V's Review Criterion 2
+F. Describe the rural population to be served and any rural underserved communities including those who suffer from poorer health outcomes, health disparities, and other inequalities.
+These populations include but are not limited to: Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; and persons otherwise adversely affected by persistent poverty or inequality (the full definition of underserved communities is available in Appendix C: Common Definitions.
+If data is unavailable on the underserved community identified, explain why and include other support or justification for the population's need.

+- G. Describe how the network will improve equity in the local health care environment. - H. Document the socio-cultural determinants of health and health disparities impacting the population or communities.
+Use and cite demographic data when possible, to support the information. - METHODOLOGY -- Corresponds to Section V's Review Criterion 2 (all applicants)